NitishRaghav/rekhali/replit.md

 All images are stored as base64 data URLs in the database.

+## Product Editing
+- Click "Edit" button next to any product to modify it
+- All fields can be updated including images
+- Submit to save changes

+## Display on Main Website
+Products automatically appear on:
+- `/products` - Main product listing page
+- `/` - Featured products on homepage (if marked as featured)

 ## Development
 The dev server runs on port 5000 with:
 ```